syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Getting-Started.md

 {% endtabs %}

 ### Adding back layer content
-The back layer filling the entire background or reveals based on content height.
-It holds actionable content that is relevant to the front layer.
+The back layer holds actionable content (like navigation or filtration) that is relevant to the front layer.
+Back layer will be either fills the entire background or occupies based on content height.
-The back layer contains components for navigation or filtration, such as:

-* Navigation
-* Steppers
-* Text fields
-* Selection controls.

 Add any layout such as StackLayout, AbsoluteLayout, RelativeLayout, or Grid to the back layer of the backdrop page.